 The engine shed and the feed and grain business are, admittedly, freelance designs but the country station is based on a small station on an old New Jersey shortline.
 The major change from the original is the addition of the operator's bay which, we felt, was necessary to control the busy traffic on the mighty Burlington and Okanogan.

+One winter I did a grain elevator and balloon grain storage annex, based on a complex in northern Manitoba, which we saw and photographed in 2005.
+It is similar to those built throughout the US and Canadian prairies starting in the early 1900's.
+A trip to Colorado in June 2009 added several D&RG buildings, the yardmasters office in Eli, the stockyard, and several other buildings.
+I've also done a decent sized warehouse or freight station, that will hold more than the average box car at least.
+If you have a suggestion for a structure you'd like to see, I'd be glad to hear from you.
 As we work on new designs we'll keep adding them to this web site, so check in from time to time.
-This winter I did a grain elevator and balloon grain storage annex, based on a complex in northern Manitoba, but similar to those built throughout the US and Canadian prairies starting in the early 1900's.
-I also did a decent sized warehouse or freight station, that will hold more than the average box car at least.
-If you have a suggestion for a structure you'd like to see, I'd be glad to hear from you.

-Also, if you build a structure from our plans and we use a photo of it on this web site, we'll give you one plan of your choice free.
+Also, if you build a structure from our plans and we use a photo of it on this web site, we'll give you a one sheet plan (or the equivalent) of your choice free.
+We also love slide shows that show how buildings were constructed.

 traintraintrain

-We ship airmail, use the table below to calculate shipping costs:
+We ship all plans folded and airmail, use the table below to calculate shipping costs:

 order size Canadian United States Other International